github/docs/content/osmand/widgets/info-widgets.md

 ## GPS Info (Android)
 GPS info widget shows number of satellites. <!--You can click to this widget for adding GPS - applications.-->
 It has three states
-Show – allows user to see altitude widget on the map Hide – allows user to hide altitude widget from the map Collapse – allows user to see altitude widget on the map and hide it when it is not used OsmAnd takes GPS info from a device. <!--Then on the main screen tap on GPS widget.
+Show – allows user to see GPS info widget on the map Hide – allows user to hide GPS info widget from the map Collapse – allows user to see GPS info widget on the map and hide it when it is not used OsmAnd takes GPS info from a device. <!--Then on the main screen tap on GPS widget.
 You can see GPS status.-->  The more satellites a device can see, the better positioning will be provided.
 To see a GPS status menu user has to click on GPS info widget.
 GPS status menu provides additional tools for tuning onboard GPS device